ManifoldScholar/manifold-docusaurus/docs/administering/readingGroups_be.md

 These features work in conjunction with the platform’s email verification, models of trust, and rate limiting systems described in the [Mitigating Spam section](../administering/spam.md).

-:::note More on Flagging and Terms and Conditions Learn more about how Flagging works in Manifold in the [Reporting Annotations and Comments section](../using/reading_manifold.md#reporting-annotations-and-comments).
+:::note More on Flagging and Terms and Conditions Learn more about how to flag inappropriate content in the [Reporting Inappropriate Content section](../using/reading_manifold.md#reporting-inappropriate-content).

 The [Pages section](../backend/pages.md) of this documentation describes how to set Terms and Conditions for your instance.
 Note that we do not supply a Terms and Conditions template for general use.
 :::